Stay abreast of COVID-19 information and developments here

 Investment Economist at Sanlam Investments

-Finance Minister Enoch Godongwana’s fourth Medium-Term Budget Policy Statement (MTBPS) delivered last week reflects more fiscal slippage, but National Treasury is continuing to follow the right strategy in its pursuit of fiscal consolidation.
+Finance Minister Enoch Godongwana’s fourth Medium-Term Budget Policy Statement (MTBPS) delivered recently reflects more fiscal slippage, but National Treasury is continuing to follow the right strategy in its pursuit of fiscal consolidation.
 However, given revenue-raising constraints and expenditure risks, the only way to make the fiscal maths add up in the long run is to grow the South African economy faster and create jobs.

 In fiscal year 2024/25, an expected gross tax revenue shortfall of R22.3 billion is partially compensated for by valuation gains on foreign currency transactions and provincial conditional grant surrenders, resulting in a downward revision in the total revenue estimate of R17.7 billion.